Skip to main content

 What are the restrictions on selling and purchasing marijuana?

-In California, it is lawful to possess, process, transport, purchase, obtain, and give away marijuana, but only if:
+In California, it is lawful to possess, process, transport, buy, and give away cannabis goods, but only if the person is 21 years of age or older (or 18 years old with a medical marijuana card) and:

 How do I get a license to sell marijuana?

-You need a retail license from the state to legally sell marijuana in California.
-Licenses are issued by the Bureau of Cannabis Control.
-In addition, you will need approval from the local jurisdiction (city or town), where the retail operation is located before you can receive a license.
+Cannabis retailers, distributors, and microbusinesses need a cannabis license from the state to legally sell and distribute cannabis products in California.
+This is separate from a cultivation license.
+The Department of Cannabis Control issues cannabis licenses.
+In addition, cannabis business owners need approval from the local jurisdiction or the city where the retail operation is before receiving a license.

 California allows for two types of retail:

-You need to provide this information on your license application:
+You must provide this information on your license application:

-• A declaration that location is not within 600 feet of a school or youth center
+- A declaration that the location is not within 600 feet of a school or youth center, though local ordinances can alter this distance

-Each owner is required to provide an individual profile in the Manufactured Cannabis Licensing System.
-The information required to be disclosed includes:
+Each owner must provide an individual profile in the Manufactured Cannabis Licensing System.
+The required disclosure of information includes:

-• Ownership of a financial interest in any other cannabis business
+- Ownership of financial interest in any other cannabis business

 What are the restrictions to opening a marijuana dispensary?

 Opening a marijuana dispensary is not quite like opening any other business.
 While marijuana may be legal in California, it is still illegal under federal law.
-That dichotomy presents certain problems.
+This can present certain legal issues.

 Banking Restrictions

-The banking industry, which is federally regulated, is reluctant to offer checking accounts to marijuana businesses, so your cannabis business may need to be an all-cash industry.
-Having large amounts of cash to operate a business will present certain security concerns.
+The banking industry, which is federally regulated, is reluctant to offer checking accounts to marijuana businesses.
+As a result, your cannabis business may need to be an all-cash industry.
+Large amounts of cash to operate a business will present certain security concerns.

 Tax Considerations

 Even though a cannabis business is not considered legal by the federal government, you must still pay income taxes.
-A regular business would be able to deduct certain operating expenses, but a cannabis business cannot.
-Federal income tax will be on the gross income amount, which will make taxes higher for your cannabis business.
+A regular company would be able to deduct certain operating expenses, but a cannabis business cannot.
+Federal income tax will be on the gross income amount, making taxes higher for your cannabis business.

 Restrictions on Sourcing and Distributing

 Federal law prohibits the transport of marijuana across state lines.
 Most businesses can sell their products and ship them to persons in other states.
-Marijuana businesses are restricted to sales within California.
+Marijuana businesses can only sell within California.
 In addition, a marijuana business has to source its raw materials and products from within the state.

 What are the required license fees?